 But, despite the fact I always seem to find them everywhere, there never seems to be enough when you need them.
 During one of our family nerf gun fights, I was out of ammo, so I ran into the bathroom and shut the door.
-I called out, “I need more ammo!” in the hopes that Malcolm would bring me some.
+I called out, “I need more ammo!” in the hopes that one of my boys would bring me some.

-Well apparently he learns quick.
-At the start of our next family nerf gun fight, he ran into the bathroom, shut the door, and started yelling, “I need…more…ammo!”
-We started laughing, and my husband said he thought Malcolm was learning from my strategies a little too well.
+Well, apparently they learns quick.
+At the start of our next family nerf gun fight, one of my boys ran into the bathroom, shut the door, and started yelling, “I need…more…ammo!”
+We started laughing, and my husband said he thought our boys were learning from my strategies a little too well.

 Needless to say, nerf guns are one of our favorite toys around here.
 I thought it would be fun to incorporate nerf guns into our learning time.
 When my oldest started learning some words, we wrote them on paper and drew pictures of what the word was.
 I taped them up to our sliding glass door, call out a word, and we would fire darts at the right words.

-Of course Sean thought this was awesome, but he was still learning his letters.
-I whipped up some cute robots with letters for him to shoot at.
-He was so excited!
+Of course, they thought this was awesome, but they were still learning his letters.
+I whipped up some cute robots with letters for them to shoot at.

 Download the free robot alphabet here.
 I included some blank ones if your kiddo just wants to have fun coloring some.